jackiehjm/stx-docs/doc/source/security/kubernetes/configure-remote-helm-client-for-non-admin-users.rst

 capabilities and optionally |TLS| protection.

-Complete the following steps to configure Helm v2 for managing containerized applications with a Helm v2 helm chart.
+Complete the following steps to configure Helm v2 for managing containerized applications with a Helm v2 chart.

 .. rubric:: |proc|